 Importance of data backups

-A backup definition in our specific context is a secure copy of data which you consider important.
-Finding a backup technology that suits you is an important part of choosing how to back up your data, but let’s look at the reasons why you should backup your data first.
+The meaning of backup in our specific context is a secure copy of data which you consider important.
+Finding a backup technology that suits you is an important part of choosing how to back up your data, but let’s look at the reasons why you should back up your data first.

 There are many different ways to keep your data safe, but the main distinction is between cloud backups and physical backups.
 Let’s take a look at both, considering their strengths and weaknesses.